-Approved Courses are listed online under the resources section of the program's website. http://soe.unc.edu/academics/phd\schpsyc/program\forms.php These course offerings will be updated periodically.
-Please confirm with your advisor if you plan to take a course not currently listed on the "approved course list."
+Approved Courses are listed online under the resources section of the program's website.
+These course offerings will be updated periodically.
+Confirmation by the advisor is needed to take a course not currently listed on the "approved course list." http://soe.unc.edu/academics/phd\schpsyc/program\forms.php